2022 address of the Russian Union of Rectors

 On 4 March 2022, the Russian Union of Rectors signed an address in support of the 2022 Russian invasion of Ukraine.
-The letter was signed by heads of over 260 higher education institutions in Russia.
+The letter was signed by heads (rectors) of 304 higher education institutions in Russia.
 It was highly publicized inside Russia, but internationally it only led to further isolation of Russian educational institutions.

 Text

 The Russian Union of Rectors' address speaks of the military threat to Russia coming from Ukraine.
 Then it speaks in support of Russian invasion of Ukraine.
 It states its aims as the "demilitarization and denazification of Ukraine."
 The address deliberately evades the word "war", which is outlawed in Russia in this context by the fake news laws.
 Instead, it says:

 Next, the address calls for continuity of the educational process, says that "Universities have always been the backbone of the state" and that one of their main duties is "to instill patriotism in young people".
 It ends up with a call to unite around the figure of Putin.

 Novaya Gazeta notes that the "hard-won but necessary decision" is an intended omission brought about by the fake news law, which forbids calling a war a war.